Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Related Work

 \subsection{Modality Collapse in VLMs}

-Modality collapse refers to the phenomenon whereby a unimodal model achieves comparable accuracy to a multimodal model on a vision-language task, revealing that one modality is not meaningfully utilized~\cite{ pmlr-v162-javaloy22a, parcalabescu-frank-2023-mm}.
+Modality collapse refers to the phenomenon where a unimodal model achieves comparable accuracy to a multimodal model on a vision-language task, revealing that one modality is not meaningfully utilized~\cite{pmlr-v162-javaloy22a, parcalabescu-frank-2023-mm}.
 A recent survey by \citet{sim-etal-2025-vlms} provides a systematic taxonomy of contributing factors, including dataset bias, model behavior, lack of fine-grained supervisory signal, and task setup, and reviews methods for quantifying modality contribution and cross-modal interaction.
 A consistent finding across this literature is that the text modality dominates, with visual input failing to influence predictions even when it is ostensibly required by the task~\cite{zhu-etal-2022-diagnosing}.
+In the clinical domain, this is referred to as ``\emph{shortcut learning}".
+Models often rely on imaging artifacts or dataset features rather than actual pathology~\cite{degrave-etal-2021-shortcut, geirhos-etal-2020-shortcut}.

-Our work moves from detection to diagnosis.
-Prior modality collapse work establishes that text dominates, we instead identify \emph{which part of the textual input} triggers the collapse in a clinical setting, and show that conventional suppression strategies cannot disentangle the trigger from the model's broader inferential capacity.
+Our work moves from detecting modality collapse to localizing its trigger.
+Prior modality collapse work establishes that text dominates.
+We instead identify \emph{which part of the textual input} triggers the collapse in a clinical setting, and show that conventional suppression strategies cannot separate the trigger from the model's broader reasoning behavior.